code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 \image html bpg_mesh/Fig4_bpg_mesh_generation.png "Figure 4: remarkable points" width=30%

-\image html bpg_mesh/Fig5_bpg_mesh_generation.png "Figure 5: centring deviation (intersection outside of the face)" width=20%
+\image html bpg_mesh/Fig5_bpg_mesh_generation.png "Figure 5: centering deviation (intersection outside of the face)" width=20%

-\image html bpg_mesh/Fig6_bpg_mesh_generation.png "Figure 6: examples of modification of the centring deviation: improvement due to refinement (left), degradation due to refinement (centre), degradation on a non-conformal mesh (right)"
+\image html bpg_mesh/Fig6_bpg_mesh_generation.png "Figure 6: examples of modification of the centering deviation: improvement due to refinement (left), degradation due to refinement (centre), degradation on a non-conformal mesh (right)"

 #### Non-orthogonality angle

-The non-orthogonality angle is between the normal to a face and, for internal faces, the line joining the centre of the neighbouring cells or, for boundary faces, the line joining the centre of the face to the centre of the neighbouring cell (Figure 7):
+The non-orthogonality angle is the angle between the normal to a face and, for internal faces, the line joining the centre of the neighboring cells or, for boundary faces, the line joining the centre of the face to the centre of the neighboring cell (Figure 7):
 - optimal value: 0
 - usual values: lower than 15° for hexahedra and lower than 45° for tetrahedra